nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/snippets.md

 expected through the rate limiting configuration.

 You've now used the `SnippetFilter` resource to configure two distinct rate limiting rules to different backend applications through the use of Snippets.
+For an alternative method of modifying the NGINX configuration NGINX Gateway Fabric generates through Gateway API resources, check out our supported [first-class policies]({{< relref "overview/custom-policies.md" >}}) which don't carry many of the aforementioned disadvantages of Snippets.

 ---